 - Outcome goals.
 These are targeted toward an outcome over which you have no control.
 For example, you may want to sign on three new clients in the next 30 days.
 But you have no defined way of controlling the outcome.
 Wishing won’t make it so.

 - Action goals.
-My business coaching clients learn that only two things are within their control.
+The accounting professionals I coach learn about the only two things which are within their control.
 That’s their attitude and their actions.
 For example, regularly attend a weekly network meeting.
 Then schedule weekly lunch dates with potential referral partners or potential clients.
 Consistently do these specific activities to attract new clients.

 These two types of goals work together.
-First you define what you want: the outcome.
-Then, you empower yourself to achieve that result by defining the specific activities.
+First, define what you want: the outcome.
+Then, define the specific activities to achieve that outcome.

-As you clarify your goals, you will discover that many of your current activities take up your time, but don’t really contribute to your business growth.
+As you clarify your goals, you’ll realize which activities consume your time, but don’t really contribute to your business growth.